Dryhthelm

 Dryhthelm (fl. c.
 700), also known as Drithelm or Drythelm, was a monk associated with the monastery of Melrose known from the Historia Ecclesiastica gentis Anglorum of Bede.
 According to the latter, before entering the religious life he lived with his family in "a district of Northumbria which is called Incuneningum".
 Incuneningum is thought by some modern scholars to refer to Cunninghame, now part of Ayrshire.

 After an illness that gradually grew worse as the days went by, Drythelm temporarily died (c.
-700).
-He came back to life a few hours later, scaring everyone but his wife.
+700), then came back to life a few hours later, scaring everyone but his wife.
 Dryhthelm portioned his wealth out between his wife, sons and the poor, and became a monk at Melrose, where he devoted himself to God.
 Drythelm’s vision convinced him it was vital to live a devout life on Earth, if he was to be granted immediate entrance into Heaven.
-As a monk he established a reputation for being able to endure bodily torment, reciting psalms standing up in the river Tweed even when the river was icy.
+As a monk he established a reputation for being able to endure bodily torment, reciting psalms standing up in the River Tweed even when the river was icy.

 While temporarily dead, Dryhthelm was apparently given a tour of the afterlife by a celestial guide.
 In the "vision of Dryhthelm", the future monk of Melrose was shown hell, purgatory, and heaven, along with some of the souls therein, but was denied entry to paradise.
 Purgatory was a place of extreme heat and cold, Hell a place where souls burned, Heaven a place of intense light, and Paradise a place of even greater light.
 Drythelm's experience in a valley suggests the temporariness of purgatory, for it was an intermediate stage, straddling Heaven and Hell.
 As a result, one modern historian has called him "a remote precursor of Dante".